avandenbussche/tor-containernet/README.md

   * Requires the `cross` Rust utility (install with `cargo install cross`)
   * Compiles the local TorSH submodule for the target architecture using `cross build`
   * To see a list of available target architectures, run `make util-print-targets`
+* `make torsh-cross-clean`
+  * Cleans all cross-compiled versions of TorSH (made using `make torsh-cross` from the staging directory (does not delete `debug` versions compiled for the host)

 All built artifacts are moved into the `staging/` directory at the root of the repository.